Yellow River Piano Concerto: Background

 Upon hearing the first draft, Jiang requested that the work be made more politically explicit.
 After her feedback was incorporated, a score of the concerto was approved for publication (1970).
+To make its program explicit to the listeners, this score contains subtitles detailing the intended interpretation of each section, which were displayed during its performances.
+Later editions of the score, published after the Cultural Revolution, removed these subtitles.

 With the end of the Cultural Revolution in 1976, the Yellow River Piano Concerto was banished from the Chinese concert stage, retaining a certain popularity outside China.
 Nevertheless, by the late 1980s it was filtering back into the Chinese musical mainstream, usually in the form of new performing editions, new recordings, and live performances by Chinese and Western artists.
 Apart from changes in the orchestration, the main differences between the various editions have been what the editors have done with the anthems integrated in the finale.
+For example, Shi Shucheng revised the score to replace the anthems with additional material from the Yellow River Cantata, claiming that they were not part of the concerto's score as originally envisioned, and that it had been Jiang Qing who imposed their inclusion as a condition to authorise the work's premiere.

 Summary

-Prelude: The Song of the Yellow River Boatman
+I. Prelude: The Song of the Yellow River Boatman

 "The Song of the Yellow River Boatmen" describes the momentum of the terrifying waves of the Yellow River and uses the rapid chromatic crescendo and long rolls of the timpani and cymbals typical of the eight model plays model operas.

+II.
 Ode to the Yellow River

 The original heroic tenor solo melody of the "Ode to the Yellow River" is sung in praise of the history and presence of the Yellow River, signifying the cultural pride of the Chinese.
 This broad Chinese recitative is supported by the deep and rich timbre of the cello, and is considered as an example of the nationalistic style.
 Before the coda, the opening motif from the Chinese National Anthem is included in the trombone part.

+III.
 The Wrath of the Yellow River

 "The Wrath of the Yellow River", originally sung by a soprano solo, begins with a dizi solo accompanied by the piano.
-This is obviously inspired by the Jiangnan melody of the Butterfly Lovers' Violin Concerto, but rewritten in the style of northwest Shanbei folk idioms.
+This melody appears inspired by the Jiangnan melody of the Butterfly Lovers' Violin Concerto, but rewritten in the style of northwest Shanbei folk idioms.
 In the third movement, the piano brings out the melody taken from the "Ballad of the Yellow Rivers", originally a mellow number sung by female chorus.
 We then hear the "Lament at the Yellow River" taking over for this movement.